 - Western milk products – Manufacturing process of products like skim milk / whole milk powder, cheese, ghee, table butter, baby food, ice cream.
 Chemical composition of various products and fermented milk.

-- Variation in milk composition in relation to species, storage and heat treatment, bacteriology of starter cultures, fermented milks, condensed milk, and dried milk.
+- Variation in milk composition in relation to species, storage and heat treatment, bacteriology of starter cultures, fermented milk, condensed milk, and dried milk.

 - Milk procurement methods, price fixation, and marketing of milk and milk products.